betaflight/betaflight/docs/PID tuning.md

 PID Controller 4 is an hybrid version of two MultiWii PID controllers.
 Roll and pitch is using the MultiWii 2.2 algorithm and yaw is using the 2.3 algorithm.

-This PID controller was initialy implementd for testing purposes but is also performing quite well.
+This PID controller was initialy implemented for testing purposes but is also performing quite well.

 For the ALIENWII32 targets the gyroscale is removed for more yaw authority.
 This will provide best performance on very small multicopters with brushed motors.